+1. My language is the same as my culture.
 2. I can tell a person's culture by the way they dress.
 3. I like learning about other cultures.
-I know many languages.
-5. Language learning is easy for me.
+4. I know many languages 5.
+Language learning is easy for me.
 6. I am a good language learner.
-7. I like learning languages.
-8. Language learning can be fun.
+7. Hike learning languages 8.
+Language learning can be fun.
 9. I am familiar with my partner's culture(s).
 10. I know at least one of my partner's cultural activities.
-11. I can understand my partner's first language. few words like to meet other people from my partner's I have 15.
-My partner and I have similarities in our languages.
-Session 1 itonella - pare Unew2121 Disagree Disagree Strongly agree Strongly agree Strongly agree Strongly agree Strongly agree Strongly agree Agree Strongly agree Strongly agree Strongly disagree Strongly agree Strongly agree Strongly agree A collection of shared traditions, norms, history, languages including dialects and minority languages, food, style, Community celebration food sharing Session 4 itonella - pare unew2121 Disagree Disagree Strongly agree Agree Agree Agree Agree Agree Agree Agree Strongly agree Agree Agree Strongly agree Strongly A set of traditions, knowledge, costumes, festivities, food, beliefs, behaviours shared by a community 0 0 0 -1 -1 -1 -1 -1 0 -1 0 3 -1 0 0 Confidence decreases Confidence decreases Confidence decreases Confidence decreases Confidence decreases Confidence decreases Language gains due to working with E?
-Confidence decreases
+11.I can understan d my partner's first language. a few 13.1 would like to meet other people from my partner's culture(s). emilarities 15.
+My partner and I have similarities in our languages Session 1 Disagree Disagree Strongly agree Strongly agree Strongly agree Strongly agree Strongly agree Strongly agree Agree Strongly agree Strongly agree Strongly disagree Strongly agree Strongly agree Strongly agree Session 4 Disagree Disagree Strongly agree Agree Agree Agree Agree Agree Agree Agree Strongly agree Agree Agree Strongly agree Strongly agree 0 0 0 -1 -1 -1 -1 -1 0 -1 0 3 -1 0 0

-Alessandra's responses to "Here is where I draw the line" questionnaire
+Figure 1: Alessandra's responses to "Here is where I draw the line" questionnaire